leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

   bucket: your_own_bucket
 ```

 You then need to tell Rails when to use each environment.
 It is highly recommended to use different environments for development and production.
-For this example we will use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
+For this example, we will use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
 Because we want to use Amazon for both development and production environments we’ll need to update  config/storage.yml to have two AWS environments.

 ```
 amazon_development: